ericmj/workshop/lab4/README.md

 ### Lab instructions

-The `lab4` directory has a file `lib/lab4.ex` which contains an implementation of a chat room with some stubbed out functions.
-As usual, use that template to implement features in your chatroom until all of your tests pass.
+The `lab4` directory has a file `lib/lab4.ex` which contains an implementation of process-related functions.
+As usual, use that template to implement features until all of your tests pass.

   1. Create a process that just prints the first message it receives and then dies.
 This function should return the `pid` of the new process.
 The message needs to